w7hwh/dxsr8_serial_interface/README.md

 - aj9bm_code/ -- The original python analysis code AJ9BM wrote back in 2013.
 - board/ -- Board design files
+- documentation/ -- Documenting the protocol between radio and head.
 - firmware/ -- My code to run in MicroPython on a Raspberry Pi Pico 2.
 - images/ -- Images